H-1B1 visa

 Presumption of Immigrant Status

-H-1B1 workers must prove no intention of abandoning their residence abroad.
+H-1B1 workers should be able to show that they have no intention of abandoning their residence abroad.
 However, there is no specific requirement to maintain a home outside the U.S., nor must an H-1B1 worker prove that they have no intention to immigrate ever in the future, beyond the current period of admission they seek.

 Family of H-1B1 Workers